openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

   }
   ```

-The above scenarios do not involve parameter transfer.
+The above scenarios do not involve passing parameters.

-If you need to pass data to the target page during navigation, you can add a params property when calling the Router module's methods and specify a string as the parameter.
+To pass data to the target page during navigation, add a `params` property to the Router method call and specify a string as the parameter.
 For example:

 ```cangjie
 import kit.ArkUI.Router